nicl/functional-php/README.md

 If you wish to run the tests you need to have [PHPUnit](https://github.com/sebastianbergmann/phpunit/) installed.
-Then, from the silex-autolink root directory run:
+Then, from the functional-php root directory run:

     phpunit